 - Debrief call with your technical team

-- Free re-test of critical and high findings after remediation
+- Re-test of critical and high findings after remediation, included in the engagement

 Common findings in mobile money assessments